SumanthAkula/PrezeltPlugin/README.md

 > How do I get a pretzel stick?

-There are a few says:
+There are a few ways:
-* You have a 25% chance of getting one if you kill a Wither
+* You have a 10% chance of getting one if you kill a Wither
-* You have a 25% chance of getting one if you kill a charged creeper
+* You have a 1% chance of getting one if you kill a charged creeper
+* You have a 25% chance of getting one if you kill the Ender Dragon
 * You can run a command to get it if you have permissions for it

 > Why is the title of the plugin misspelled?